Table of contents

 O uchi gari

-Here, opponent’s right leg will be reaped and thus this movement is usually performed when opponent’s right leg is forward.
+Here, opponent’s left leg will be reaped and thus this movement is usually performed when opponent’s left leg is forward.

 Place your right leg between his legs.
 Bring left leg right behind other leg.
 Bend knees and destabilize opponent by pulling him down and pushing with forward-bended body weight against him.
 Pulling him down will avoid him escaping by lifting his leg.
-Use right leg to reap his right leg, touching his outside ankle and making a circular motion, and push with body against his for him to fall and you maybe with him.
+Use right leg to reap his left leg, touching his outside ankle and making a circular motion.
+While reaping, push with own body against his for him to fall and you maybe with him.
 By pushing and falling with him you will put more pressure on his fall.
+You should also destabilize him with arms to the side of the reaped leg.

 video